This climate change guide is our most complete and updated.

 - A rise in global temperature of 1 degree takes a huge amount of energy and heat being reflected back onto the Earth’s surface and oceans from greenhouse gas layers – pointing to how significant the impact humans have had on the Earth’s climate might be in such a short space of time

-- Scientists have a good idea of what was happening on Earth when rapid temperature change or abrupt climate change events happened in the past, and those events might be similar to what is happening now (huge and rapid carbon emissions, a big rapid jump in global temperatures, rising sea levels, ocean acidification, widespread oxygen-starved zones in the oceans etc.) are all happening today with human-caused climate change
+- Scientists think they have an idea of what was happening on Earth when rapid temperature change or abrupt climate change events happened in the past, and those events might be similar to what is happening now (huge and rapid carbon emissions, a big rapid jump in global temperatures, rising sea levels, ocean acidification, widespread oxygen-starved zones in the oceans etc.)

-- In the past, changes in Earth’s climate (usually drops in climate) of just 1 or 2 degrees celcius have led to significant events that could have a significant impact of life on Earth for humans (a plunge into a freezing ice age for example)
+- In the past, it is thought that changes in Earth’s climate (usually drops in climate) of just 1 or 2 degrees celsius may have led to significant events that could have a significant impact of life on Earth for humans (a plunge into a freezing ice age for example)

-- Continued warming and continued GHG emissions at the current rate increases the risk that Earth’s climate reaches a point where feedback processes and loops continually warm the Earth, no matter how much humans reduce their emissions – essentially, once we pass a certain threshold, we may not be able to impact or control the climate on Earth anymore, which could impact our survival as a species
+- Continued warming and continued GHG emissions at the current rate increases the risk that Earth’s climate reaches a point where feedback processes and loops continually warm the Earth, no matter how much humans reduce their emissions – essentially, once we pass a certain threshold, we may no longer be able to do anything to keep the climate on Earth at safe levels anymore (which could mean our survival or well being as a species is in question)

 An Asterisk On The Recent Warming Trend (A Short Period Of Cooling Amongst The Long Term Warming Trend)